 - Bare shaft: The snake has no fletchings or vanes attached so this is basically a bareshaft.
 Thulsa hits a moving target at 150yards which implies to us that his bow is perfectly tuned for this spine of arro … err … snake.
 We suspect the snakes Doom keeps around all have the same physical dimensions to make shooting them easier assuming he is a regular shooter of snakes (he does attempt a second snake shot later in the movie).
 It would certainly help with his instinctive shooting, his sight marks at defined distances as well as making it easier to tune the bow if the snakes are all the same.

 - Snake’s Head/Pile: Just how much penetration would you get from a snakes head?
 In the film the snake punched straight through light leather and the athletic lady warrior thief Valeria’s ribs causing significant internal injuries and eventual death.
 In reality however, the bones in a snakes skull are not very thick and he has a blunt nose.
 On impact with the target, the snake is going to hit something pretty solid.
-The blunt force trauma is going to break a rib or two in Valeria and perhaps some internal bleeding but not the level of “actual” penetration as shown at the end of the scene.
+The blunt force trauma is going to break Valeria’s ribs and the concussive impact will cause internal bleeding but not the level of “actual” penetration as shown at the end of the scene.
 However the snake is going to come off so much worse.
-That chiropractor might not be enough.
+That chiropractor isnt going to be enough!

 Conclusion: So there you have it.
 A dramatic moment in a classic swords and sorcery movie totally ruined by obsessive compulsive archers.
 A snake does not make a good arrow and we feel Doom could not have made the shot as depicted in the movie … unless he was assisted by magic or has at least an average Korean recurve coach. ;o)